-All new staff will be inducted clearly into the school's behaviour culture to ensure they understand its rules and routines and how best to support all pupils to participate in creating the culture of the school.
-Staff will be provided with bespoke training, where necessary, on the needs of pupils at the school to enable behaviour to be managed consistently.
+There will be an induction for all new staff to fully understand the school's behaviour policy and culture.
+The rules, routines and expectations will be shared and how best to support all children to maintain the positive culture and good behaviours expected within school.
+Staff will be provided with bespoke training, where necessary, on the needs of children at the school to enable behaviour to be managed consistently.